OvercastNetwork/docs.oc.tc/modules/rules.md

 Example

     <rules>
-        <rule>Do not intentional prolong the match by hiding or exiting the playing area.</rule>
+        <rule>Do not intentionally prolong the match by hiding or exiting the playing area.</rule>
     </rules>